Access to Birth Records and Adoption Case Records

 2. Access to Birth Records

-Adopted people aged 18 or over can apply for access to their birth records and a copy of their birth certificate.
-The procedure for dealing with any such application will differ depending on whether the Adoption Order was made before or after 30 December 2005.
+Adopted people aged 18 or over can apply for access to their birth records and a copy of their birth certificate - either from the Registrar General or the Adoption Agency.

 2.1 Adoption Orders made before 30 December 2005

 When a caller enquires with a local authority about access to birth records, they should be referred to One Adoption.
 If it is established that the caller was adopted, and that the Adoption Service was involved in arranging the adoption or that the caller is a resident of the West Yorkshire area, the enquiry will be passed to the One Adoption Duty and Advice Line (telephone 0113 378 3535) to take a referral.
 In other cases, the caller should be advised to re-direct their enquiry to the appropriate local agency.

 The duty worker will check with the caller if they want a referral making to the appropriate local agency on their behalf.
 A referral will also be created on the One Adoption case recording system.